Taxcafe.co.uk - Essential Tax Advice Guides

 Buy to Let Capital Gains Tax

 Capital gains tax is arguably the tax that property investors fear most.
-Although the top rate of CGT (28%) is much lower than the top income tax rate (45%), the amounts involved are usually significant.
+Although the top rate of CGT (24%) is much lower than the top income tax rate (45%), the amounts involved are usually significant.

 Capital gains tax is complex but there is also a huge amount of scope to do constructive tax planning.

-Our guide How to Save Property Tax contains a huge amount of CGT planning info. we explain how its calculated and all the tried and tested techniques you can follow to reduce your tax bill.
+Our guide How to Save Property Tax contains a huge amount of CGT planning info.
+We explain how its calculated and all the tried and tested techniques you can follow to reduce your tax bill.

 Each tax planning idea is accompanied by at least one real life example.